-Imagine adventuring through a new area of the world with the person you know best: yourself!
+Imagine adventuring around the world with the person you know best: yourself!
 I’ve spent the last six years traveling alone, mainly to destinations around Europe and Latin America, and I had some of the most memorable experiences on each solo trip.

 Like most people, when I started traveling solo, I had no idea where to start.

 Solo traveling can be daunting, especially when you don’t know how to go about planning and organizing your first trip.

 Through my experience with solo traveling, I’ve picked up some tips and tricks to make these trips memorable.
 Here are tips to consider as you plan your first solo trip.